tate-r/math_projects/README.md

 PLEASE NOTE : Be aware that "floats" are sometimes used in place in place of "ints" throughout the libraries.

-  matrix.py covers the following areas; VECTORS, MATRICIES and PLOTTING with the matplotlib library.
+  matrix.py covers the following areas; VECTORS, MATRICES and PLOTTING with the matplotlib library.
 All these are described below.